RumbleDB/hep-iris-benchmark-jsoniq/README.md

         -o data/Run2012B_SingleMu.parquet
 ```

 This may create several *partitions*, each of which is a valid Parquet file.
 Spark (and hence Rumble) is able to read all those files as one input data set.
-However, if your input is small enough or you are running on a single core, you may also just get a single file, which you can then rename.
+If you want to control the number of partitions (and hence files), use the `--num-files` flag.

 ### Restructuring into Native Objects